jamoliddin05/javafx-telephone-book/README.md

 # Contact Management Application

-A simple Java-based application to manage contacts using PostgreSQL as the database.
+A simple JavaFX-based application to manage contacts using PostgreSQL as the database.

 ## Getting Started